Looked After Children guidance

 When children and young people become looked after, they tell us that they have lots of feelings and can be worried about what’s going to happen next.
 But it is different for different people.

-If you would like to send the service a message or complaint, please use the tabs above to do so or contact us by telephone.
+If you would like to send the service a message or complaint, contact us directly or call us.